Which TV shows epitomize what it means to work in a restaurant?

 Still polarizing when it comes to quality, 2 Broke Girls is all about working in a restaurant, the title referring to the two lead characters who work as diner waitresses.
-Currently on its sixth season, the show serves up raunchy laughs for those who have worked as a waiter or waitress.
+Currently on its sixth season, the show serves up fun laughs for those who have worked as a waiter or waitress.

 It's Always Sunny in Philadelphia

-Restaurant TV Episodes
+Restaurant-Centric TV Episodes

-During my research, I came across a few shows that weren't exactly restaurant-centric, but the restaurant either served as a "background character" to the show, or the show had an important episode where a restaurant was key.
+We came across a few shows that weren't exactly restaurant-centric, but the restaurant either served as a "background character" to the show, or the show had an important episode where a restaurant was key.

-Girls, "I Love You Baby"
+Girls, episode: "I Love You Baby"

 Tired of losing business to the "hipster" coffee shop across the street, Ray engages in a vigorous "anti-hipster" tradeoff campaign.
 Surprisingly, it works, although Ray has to remind an employee that they cannot actually turn away customers sporting a man-bun without a potential lawsuit.
 The episode encourages you to celebrate vicariously through Ray after he regains his business, and is all-too-relatable for those who have lost customers to new competition in the area.

-Barney and Ted proclaim "we should open a bar!"
+Barney and Ted proclaim, "We should open a bar!"
 When the owner of MacLaren's Bar leaves them in charge, the boys realize that bar management might not be the career path they had dreamed it was.
-Bar owners: if you're sick of people saying your job must be so cool and easy, point them to this episode.
+Bar owners: If you're sick of people saying your job must be so cool and easy, point them to this episode.

-The Wonder Years, "Kevin Delivers"
+The Wonder Years, episode: "Kevin Delivers"

 Singing poorly on the way to a delivery, miscommunication in the back of the house, cheap tipping, and dealing with an always-angry boss are all captured in this single episode of The Wonder Years.
 If you ever held a job in a restaurant during high school, this is the episode for you.
-Side note: if you haven't watched The Wonder Years, get on that!
-It's amazing.